-A Victim's Advocate of a community-based program (sexual assault crisis center or domestic violence shelter) is entitled to privileged communication (C.R.S. § 13-90-107).
+A Victim's Advocate of a community-based program (sexual assault crisis center or domestic violence shelter) is entitled to privileged communication (CRS 13-90-107).
 Privileged communications are statements made by certain persons in a recognized, protected relationship, which the law protects from forced disclosure.
 Privileged communication applies to spoken and written communication-including notes, records, and reports.
-However, privilege does not "trump" mandatory reporting requirements outlined in C.R.S. § 19-3-304.
+However, privilege does not "trump" mandatory reporting requirements outlined in CRS 19-3-304.
 In cases involving a minor, it is not uncommon for a teen to want to have a parent/guardian/friend present when speaking with a Victim Advocate.
 It is a best practice for the Advocate to explain that having a third person in the room could potentially impact privacy.
-However, the Advocate can acknowledge that needing support is different than forgoing privileged communications.
-It is important for the third party in the room to understand that the conversation involves private information.
+However, the Advocate can acknowledge that needing support is different than forgoing privileged conversation involves private information.
 There is Colorado case law which protects privileged conversations of minors when there is a third party in the room.
 For more information, please contact the Rocky Mountain Victim Law Center (www.rmvictimlaw.org).